 Welcome to Histology at SIU

-The basics of tissue organization in the human body are summarized here, in extensively hyper-linked notes and images.
+This website summarizes the basics of tissue organization in the human body, in extensively hyper-linked notes and images.

 About this resource (pdf)

 Dedication: Textbooks and websites (including this one) commonly present information ex cathedra, without historical context, as if it had always existed.
 But our knowledge of tissues has emerged incrementally over hundreds of years.
 This website is dedicated to all the researchers, technicians, artists, and teachers who have invented protocols, observed specimens, published discoveries, and shared their understanding.
-A few of these workers are individually commemorated on the eponyms page at this website.
+A few of their contributions are acknowledged in this website on the eponyms and historical notes page.

-Accessibility: "Alternative text" is not provided for most images.
+Accessibility: "Alternative text" for images (i.e., text displayed in place of images) is seldom provided.
 Most images in this website are micrographs illustrating the accompanying text.
-That text can be read without regard to the images, except to note that most small images are links to pages whose accompanying text describes details within enlargments of those images.
-Therefore, "alternative text" could do little more than duplicate that accompanying text.
+That text can be read without regard to the images, except to note that most small "thumbnail" images are themselves links to pages with enlarged images, whose accompanying text in turn describes details within those enlargments.
+"Alternative text" could do little more than duplicate that accompanying text.

 Contents Image Index